 The apps on this page are a little different.
 These applications are built with the intention of their source being opened to the public.
 The reason behind this is twofold:

 Help showcase to you what can be done with Esri’s APIs and SDKs by providing useful, real-world examples.

 Encourage and assist you in building your own applications by providing various common starting points that may mirror your use case.

-While we make every effort to create Example Apps at the highest quality possible, we make no claims as to the suitability of these apps to be used directly in production.
+While we make every effort to create apps at the highest quality possible, we make no claims as to the suitability of these apps to be used directly in production.
 There is no active support program as there is for Esri's official applications.

 Not entirely.
-While it is true that Example Apps may seem a bit like many samples stitched together into a single application, it’s worth regarding them as much more than that.
-Whereas SDK and API samples tend to be isolated code snippets, Example Apps exemplify best practices in application architecture and thoughtful UI/UX considerations when building high-quality, fully-finished applications with Esri’s APIs and SDKs.
+While it is true that the apps may seem a bit like many samples stitched together into a single application, it’s worth regarding them as much more than that.
+Whereas SDK and API samples tend to be isolated code snippets, these apps exemplify best practices in application architecture and thoughtful UI/UX considerations when building high-quality, fully-finished applications with Esri’s APIs and SDKs.

 There’s a lot of talk on here of GitHub and repositories and forking, pull requests, etc. What if I don’t use GitHub or don’t understand it?
-Do you have any recommendations for familiarizing myself with Git and GitHub so that I can take advantage of Esri's Example Apps?
+Do you have any recommendations for familiarizing myself with Git and GitHub so that I can take advantage of these open source apps?

 Be assured that GitHub is less daunting than it may seem.
 Not only is it a very common code-sharing platform in the world today, it is also one of the primary ways Esri shares its projects with its developer communities.
 To familiarize yourself with GitHub and Git (the version control system tool that it uses), we recommend checking out this 10 minute GitHub guide.
 After you're done, head on over to http://esri.github.io/ to see what other cool projects you may have been missing from Esri!